 Airfoil nomenclature; Aerodynamic coefficients: lift, drag and moment; Kutta-Joukoswki theorem; Thin airfoil theory, Kutta condition, starting vortex; Finite wing theory: Induced drag, Prandtl lifting line theory; Critical and drag divergence Mach number.

 Basic concepts of compressibility, One-dimensional compressible flows, Isentropic flows, Fanno flow, Rayleigh flow; Normal and oblique shocks, Prandtl-Meyer flow; Flow through nozzles and diffusers.

 Wind Tunnel Testing:

 Measurement and visualization techniques.
 Shock – boundary layer interaction.

 Strength of Materials:

-States of stress and strain.
-Stress and strain transformation.
-Mohr’s Circle.
-Principal stresses.
-Three-dimensional Hooke’s law.
-Plane stress and strain; Failure theories: Maximum stress, Tresca and von Mises; Strain energy.
+Stress and strain: Three-dimensional transformations, Mohr’s circle, principal stresses, Three-dimensional Hooke’s law, Plane stress and strain.
+Failure theories: Maximum stress, Tresca and von Mises.
+Strain energy.
 Castigliano’s principles.
-Analysis of statically determinate and indeterminate trusses and beams.
+Statically determinate and indeterminate trusses and beams.
 Elastic flexural buckling of columns.

 Flight vehicle structures:

 Characteristics of aircraft structures and materials.
-Torsion, bending and flexural shear of thin-walled sections.
+Torsion, bending and shear of thin-walled sections.
 Loads on aircraft.

 Free and forced vibrations of undamped and damped SDOF systems.
 Free vibrations of undamped 2-DOF systems.